 Expert Testimony: Leaving Dogs in Hot Cars

 Dr. Steve Weinrauch, Trupanion’s Chief Veterinary Officer, shared a few thoughts with us about the dangers of leaving dogs in hot cars, and the benefit of this new law.
-Here is what he had to say:

 “Almost every summer I unfortunately have to react to the heat stroke of a family pet who was left in a car.
 In spite of the best emergency care, these cases often lead to tragedy.
 Nobody thinks that it could be their family until it’s too late.